Seo In-guk: 2013–2015: Japanese debut, variety shows and return to acting

-2016–present: Acclaim
+2016–2020: Career fluctuations

 In 2016 Seo joined Law of the Jungle for the second time for the show's Mongolia season.
 He also starred in OCN's workplace drama Squad 38, playing a professional swindler.
 Seo called the role a turning point in his acting career, and he received favourable press reviews for his ease of transformation into multiple character personas.
 The drama became the highest rated drama for OCN, and Seo won a special award for his role at the 11th Asian TV Drama Conference.
 He then took on the leading role in MBC's romantic comedy Shopping King Louie, playing the role of an amnesic chaebol heir with childlike innocence.
 For his performance, Seo was awarded the Excellence Award at the 2016 MBC Drama Awards.
 On August 4, 2017, it was confirmed that Seo's contract with Jellyfish Entertainment had expired and that he would not be renewing his contract.
 On August 7, it was announced Seo had signed with BS Company.

 In 2018, Seo starred in mystery melodrama The Smile Has Left Your Eyes, a remake of the 2002 Japanese television series Sora Kara Furu Ichioku no Hoshi.
 The drama reunited Seo with director Yoo Je-won, whom he had previously worked with in High School King of Savvy.
 Seo had initially contemplated taking up the role but decided to join the project following numerous discussions with director Yoo.
 Despite the drama's lackluster ratings, Seo's performance garnered positive press reviews.
 The Straits Times wrote, "It is a role that could easily slip into creepiness or smugness but Seo manages to pull off a delicate balancing act."
 Seo was set to star in film Hip Daddy but stepped down from the project in 2020 after production was put on hold.

 In May 2021, Seo made his small-screen return with fantasy romance drama Doom at Your Service as the personification of destruction.
 In the same month, he also returned to the big screen after eight years in Yoo Ha's comedy-crime film Pipeline as a drilling expert involved in an oil heist.
 Director Yoo said about Seo's casting, "I was fascinated the first time I saw him. [...]
 His face showed so much different potential."
-In December 2021, Seo signed a singer contract with AER Music.